 Why do people refurbish?

-Generally, refurbishing is used to modernise a property in order to increase monthly rental yield or resale value.
-This can range from giving everything a fresh coat of paint and fixing minor snags, fitting a new kitchen or bathroom to adding an extension.
-Sometimes, lenders will insist refurbishment is done to bring a property up to rentable standards, usually to raise an Energy Performance Certificate (EPC) rating.
-Ultimately, you want the return (through rent or sale) to cover the works done, plus profit.
+Currently, the main reason that landlords are likely to be looking to refurbish is to meet the new EPC regulations that will be coming in to play in 2025 for new tenancies and 2028 for existing tenancies.
+However, more generally, landlords refurbish to modernise a property to increase monthly rental yield or resale value.
+The term refurbishment can range from giving everything a fresh coat of paint and fixing minor snags, fitting a new kitchen or bathroom, or to larger-scale refurbishment such as adding an extension.
+Ultimately, and importantly, you want the increased return (through rent or sale) to cover the works done, plus profit.

 Light vs. Heavy Refurbishment

-There are two types of refurbishment, light and heavy.
-The level of work required and projected time it will take to complete will affect the type of loan your broker will source for you (more on that later).
+There are two types of refurbishment: light and heavy.
+The level of work the property requires, and the projected time it will take to complete will affect the type of loan your broker will source for you.

-Light: This generally refers to decorating, for example, fitting a new kitchen/bathroom.
+Light Refurbishment: This generally refers to decorating and minor improvements, for example, fitting a new kitchen/bathroom.
 These are aesthetic rather than structural changes to a property.
-The refurbishment work should typically be completed within 6 months.
+The refurbishment work should typically complete within six months.

-Heavy: Structural changes which may require planning permission or building regulations.
-This type of refurbishment is likely to take longer than 6 months to complete.
+Heavy Refurbishment: In contrast to light refurbishment, heavy refurbishment usually involves structural changes which may require planning permission or building regulations.
+This type of refurbishment is likely to take over six months to complete.

 What are your plans for the property?

-As mentioned, there are usually two reasons why landlords take out a refurbishment loan.
-Either, they are looking to add value to a long term investment (i.e. they are going to rent the property out) or they are looking to add immediate value and then resell the property.
+As mentioned earlier, there are usually two reasons why landlords take out a refurbishment loan.
+Either, they are looking to add value to a long-term investment (i.e., they are going to rent the property out), or they are looking to increase profitability quickly, and then resell the property.

-Lenders need to know what your plans are for the property - are you going to rent it out or sell it after you have completed the refurbishment?
-Your broker will want to know this at the beginning of the process to find you the correct lender and rates for the subsequent mortgage (if required).
+Lenders need to know what your plans are upfront - are you going to rent it out or sell it after you have completed the refurbishment?
+Your broker will want to know this at the beginning of the process, so they can find you the correct lender and rates for the subsequent mortgage (if required).

 How does financing work on refurbishment projects?

-Traditionally, refurbishment loans are a type of bridging finance; money is released to you to fund the refurbishment work, based on the purchase price and projected value of the property post-refurbishment, and is repaid once works are completed within a short term, pre-agreed time period.
-Once both the work and the reinspection are complete, either a conventional buy to let mortgage term can begin or the property can be resold.
+Traditionally, refurbishment loans are a type of bridging finance.
+Money is released to you to fund the work, based on the purchase price and projected value of the property post-refurbishment.
+Once the works are completed within the short term, pre-agreed time period, the loan must be repaid.
+When both the work and the reinspection are complete, either a conventional buy to let mortgage term can begin or the property can be resold.
 This type of finance is available for both residential buy to let and commercial properties.

 What do I need to get a refurbishment loan?

-Unlike most mortgages, which purely look at your financial ability to make the mortgage repayments, refurbishment lenders will often look for experience in the process.
-If this is your first time refurbishing a property with the intention of either renting or selling it after, they will look at your “CV” of experience in the decorating or building trade – do you know what’s involved and therefore have accurate expectations of the cost and time it takes to do the works required.
-Their confidence in your ability will affect what is available to you, so this is an important thing to consider if you’re thinking of starting out.
+Unlike most mortgages, which purely look at your financial ability to make the repayments, refurbishment lenders will often look for experience in the process.
+If this is your first time refurbishing a property with the intention of either renting or selling it after, they will look at your “CV” of experience in the decorating or building trade.
+For example, do you know what’s involved and therefore have accurate expectations of the cost and time it will take to do the work required?
+Their confidence in your ability will affect what is available to you, so this is important to consider if you’re thinking about taking on your first project.

 Refurbishment for Residential Buy to Let

-In addition to your refurbishment experience, Buy to Let lenders are primarily interested in the rental return per calendar month and whether it’ll be enough to cover mortgage repayments.
+In addition to your refurbishment experience, buy to let lenders are primarily interested in the property’s expected rental return per calendar month, and whether this will be sufficient to cover the mortgage repayments.
 They will do their risk assessments based on your financial credentials and not your proposed tenants.
-In this regard it is usually a fairly straight forward process, depending on your credit history etc.
+In this regard, it is usually a relatively straightforward process, depending on your credit history, etc.

 How much can I borrow?

-This will vary depending on your circumstances and the proposal for the property, however, for light refurbishment Residential BTL loans, you can expect rates from 0.49% per month for the bridging section of the finance, followed by rates from 2.99% per month for the buy to let section of the mortgage.
+It will vary depending on your circumstances and the proposal for the property.
+For light refurbishment residential BTL loans, you can expect rates from 0.55% per month for the bridging section of the finance, followed by rates from 1.39% per annum for the buy to let section of the mortgage.

 Refurbishment for Commercial Buy to Let

-Commercial Buy to Let lenders will tend to do more thorough due diligence than with residential BTL applications.
-While your financial behaviours will be looked at, they will also require accounts for the business planning to take tenancy in the property.
-They will likely be looking for an established and stable business and will want to know the length of lease offered to the tenant, as these factors will affect the lender's perceived risk.
+Commercial lenders tend to do more thorough due diligence than with residential buy to let applications.
+While the lender will look at your financial behaviours, they will also require accounts for the business planning to take tenancy in the property.
+The lender will likely be looking for an established and stable business and will want to know the length of lease offered to the tenant, as these factors will affect the lender’s perceived risk.

 How much can I borrow?

-It is worth bearing in mind that commercial rates are generally higher than residential BTL, and as with all loans, it will vary according to your financial circumstances and credit history.
+It is worth bearing in mind that commercial rates are generally higher than residential BTL.
+As with all loans, how much you can borrow will vary according to your financial circumstances and credit history.

 What fees should I be aware of?